-- " a centre which is commensurate with its role in the SEQ Regional Plan, UDA centres network, the broader Logan City Council network and the size of their service catchments - " safe, attractive and permeable movement networks for pedestrians and cyclists - " ground floor areas which are used primarily for retail, 'shop front' and other active uses
+- " a centre which is commensurate with its role in the SEQ Regional Plan, UDA centres network and the broader Logan City Council network, and the size of their service catchments - " safe, attractive and permeable movement networks for pedestrians and cyclists - " ground floor areas which are used primarily for retail, 'shop front' and other active uses

-- " upper floor levels which are used for a variety of uses including retail, offices, entertainment and residential uses - " provides north-south and east-west connections supporting vehicular and pedestrian/cycle traffic - " lower intensity uses or large building format uses which are 'sleeved' by active street frontage uses - " parking in basements or where provided at ground level, partially screened from streets and other public areas by buildings or landscaping - " high quality design that recognises the importance of streetscape and public realm and contributes to the overall attractiveness of the major centre - " buildings, streets and parks that optimize physical and visual connections to surrounding open space areas.
+- " upper floor levels which are used for a variety of uses including retail, offices, entertainment and residential uses - " buildings fronting streets that are a minimum two storevs in height - " lower intensity or large building format uses which are 'sleeved' by active street frontage uses - " parking in basements or where provided at ground level, screened from streets and other public areas by buildings or landscaping - " high quality design that recognises the importance of streetscape and public realm and contributes to the overall attractiveness of the major centre - " built form and associated earthworks that takes precedence over the natural environment in matters concerning pedestrian movements, building disposition, street and open space design - views to Round Mountain and Flinders Peak from key streets, public spaces and buildings - " buildings, streets and parks that optimize physical and visual connections to greenspace corridors - " a plaza which is integrated with the 'Main Street' is centrally located and is directly accessible from major public transport facilities.

 The major centre core is the principal focus of retail activities in the UDA.
-The retail precinct includes:
+It includes a vibrant retail precinct anchored by a public 'Main Street' The retail precinct includes:

-- " speciality retail - " department stores, discount department stores and supermarkets - " entertainment, recreation, leisure, cultural, education and community facilities - " food, beverage and dining facilities, including alfresco dining - " convenience retail for workers, residents and visitors.
+- " speciality retail - " department stores, discount department stores and supermarkets - " entertainment, recreation, leisure, cultural and community facilities - " food, beverage and dining facilities, including alfresco dining - " convenience retail for workers, residents and visitors.

-The major centre core also accommodates major civic buildings, educational and health facilities and a centrally located public activity plaza as a social meeting point for the community.
+The major centre core also accommodates major civic buildings, educational and health facilities, and provides a safe, attractive public realm with a variety of urban parks, plazas and squares that provide recreation spaces and places for community events and promote opportunities for community interaction.